 This is the easiest way to get to the PAT.
 Get off the MRT at Queen Sirikit, take exit 1, and then walk through Khlong Thoey market to the stadium – one of the most interesting and atmospheric walks to a stadium in world football!

 2018 ticket prices are 100BHT (Zones B/C/D), 150BHT (Zone A – the main stand and the only covered area), and 200BHT (away end).
 Tickets can be bought at the ticket kiosks at either end of Zone C. Tickets rarely sell out but the queues get longer nearer kickoff time, and 2018 has seen very big crowds, so better to buy yours at least 30 minutes prior to kick-off.

-Tickets are in the form of a plastic card which will be punched when you go in.
+Tickets will be punched when you go in.
 You should also get a stamp on your arm or hand to show that you’ve entered the stadium; this acts as a reentry stamp when you want to go back inside.

 Food & Drink

 This being Thailand, food & drink is a key component of the matchday experience and fans begin arriving 2-3 hours prior to kick-off in order to load up on snacks and beer.
 There are dozens of food stalls outside the stadium selling mostly Thai fare (though a sushi truck showed up towards the end of the 2016 season), and plenty of people selling cold beer & soft drinks.
 Note that, unlike some other Thai stadiums, PAT Stadium has been a no-alcohol zone since 2015 and you can’t take beer or other alcoholic drinks into the stadium, although smuggling is rife and the security guards are less than thorough in their searches (Zone D is particularly lax so if you can’t last 45 minutes without a beer, we recommend you head there!)
 There is no problem taking in food or soft drinks.